nerohamidi/camera_metrics/readme.md

 Most of the coding was done on my MacBook, connecting to the microcontrollers using SSH.
 I'd like to give my thanks to oh-my-zsh for making the terminal experience even more pleasant.
 All the git commands were done using the terminal, GitHub desktop was not used at all.

-This readme.md file was written on my MacBook in neovim from the terminal.
+This readme.md file was written (mostly) on my MacBook in neovim from the terminal.

+Project operational!
+Full readme and demo video coming soon!